 Call for Answers to Your Questions

 A power of attorney (“POA”) is a critical estate planning tool that allows you to appoint another person to make legal and financial decisions on your behalf.
-It creates a legal relationship where you, called the principal, allow another adult, called the attorney-in-fact, to handle your specified legal, financial, or property matters.
+It creates a legal relationship where you (the principal) allow another adult (the attorney-in-fact) to handle your specified legal, financial, or property matters.

 Types of POAs

 There are primarily two types of powers of attorney used in Minnesota, the statutory short form, as provided in Minnesota Statutes, and the common law form.